Nell Mangel: Storylines

 While helping Daphne decorate a nursery for her unborn baby, Nell climbs up a ladder and is knocked to the ground by Bouncer and as a result suffers amnesia, losing two years of her life.
 She thinks Jane is still at school and Len is still around.
 Jane cannot bring herself to tell Nell that Len has left so she fabricates a story in which Len died and his ashes were scattered under the rosebushes in the front garden.
 Nell is then seen saying goodbye to the rosebushes, prompting people to think Nell is losing her sanity.
 Nell decides to sue Des and Daphne, but this action is unpopular with the neighbours and Nell finds herself isolated.
 Daphne takes her revenge by revealing the truth about Len's departure to Nell, who is horrified.
 She later agrees to settle out of court for a lesser sum.

 After a heated confrontation in the street with Madge, Nell suffers a heart attack and rushed to hospital.
 Amanda returns home from Hong Kong seemingly to see her mother, but it turns out she is on the run for insurance fraud.
 Nell and Jane tell her to go and she leaves again.
 Len files for divorce and suggests he and Nell share the proceeds from the sale of Number 32.
 Nell refuses to leave and blackmails Len by threatening to follow him wherever he moved to, in order to keep the house.

 Nell meets John Worthington (Brian James), a retired dentist, and falls in love with him.
 During this time, Joe returns and slowly manages to repair his frosty relationship with Nell, but takes a dislike to John at first, as he fears he will hurt Nell like his father did.
-Nell and John marry and move to England, where Nell suffers several health problems.
-During Annalise Hartman's (Kimberley Davies) documentary, Jane reveals Nell is still alive and living in England.
+After winning Joe round and getting his blessing, Nell and John marry and move to England.

-In 2012, Sonya Rebecchi (Eve Morey) discovers a picture of Nell among the photos of past Ramsay Street residents and names her daughter after her.
-In 2015, Naomi Canning (Morgana O'Reilly) confirms Mrs Mangel is still alive and is grateful for how helpful she was when she telephoned her for some research in order to provide trivia for a quiz at the Erinsborough festival.
-When Jane returns to Ramsay Street in 2018, she explains that she has been living with Nell, who is now widowed, and has adopted some of her views.
+When Jane returns to Ramsay Street, twenty years after Nell had left, she explains that she has been living with Nell, who is now widowed, and has adopted some of her views.
 It is revealed that Jane has returned to the Street to look for vintage stamps belonging to Len that Nell had hidden in the house now occupied by Shane (Nicholas Coghlan) and Dipi Rebecchi (Sharon Johal).
 Jane confesses to them that Nell is very ill and needs to go into care and that she was hoping to sell the stamps in order to raise the necessary funds.
 Shortly after, Joe calls Jane to tell her that Nell has died.
+Two years later, it is revealed that Nell's death had been caused by a heart attack whilst in hospital after having an argument with her great-granddaughter, Nicolette Stone (Charlotte Chimes).